Bukhara, what to see in the jewel of the Silk Road

 Coffee in Bukhara

 In addition to historical sites like Lyabi-Hauz Square, the Kalon Mosque, and the old caravanserais, there are small museums, traditional tea rooms, and less-traveled corners that can only be discovered by leisurely strolling.
-Therefore, if your itinerary allows, a 2 or 3-day stay is the best way to connect with the essence of the city, beyond the tourist highlights.

 Where to stay in Bukhara

 Bukhara is an ideal place to stay in the old town, as most of the tourist attractions are concentrated there.
-Unlike other large cities, you don't need to travel far by public transport here: everything can be explored on foot if you choose the right area to stay.
+Unlike other large cities, you don't need to travel far by public transport here, everything can be explored on foot if you choose the right area to stay.

 🏘 Historic center: inside the wall